Welcome to "The Wall"

 As Al Sacuta used to say, "Change is inevitable.
 Not all change is good".
 Both Councillor Crystal Kissel and I are really hopeful that you will come out and share your vision for how you believe Bearspaw should grow.

 Notifications will be sent via SAFE and SOUND, or you can sign up to receive my email updates and I'll be sure to keep you in the loop.
 Of course, there will be signs about open houses throughout the community, as well.
+To be placed on the County's email list, please contact -

 Q - When I call the police, fire or ambulance who will respond?